adambard/learnxinyminutes-docs/haxe.html.markdown

    package.
 A package isn't necessary, but it's useful if you want to create a namespace for your code (e.g. org.yourapp.ClassName).

-   Omitting package declaration is the same as declaring empty package.
+   Omitting package declaration is the same as declaring an empty package.
  */
 package; // empty package, no namespace.